 About

-I am a postdoc at the New York Genome Center, jointly advised by Dr’s David Knowles and Tuuli Lappalainen.
-For the first two years of my postdoc, I was funded as a Data Science Institute Fellow at Columbia University, where I hold a joint appointment.
+I am an Assistant Professor at the University of Pennsylvania Perelman School of Medicine in the Division of Informatics, Department of Biostatistics Epidemiology and Informatics, with a secondary appointment in the Department of Genetics.
 I am broadly interested in the development and application of statistical and computational methods in genetics and genomics with a focus on complex traits.
 I am particularly interested in large-scale exploratory data analysis, causal inference, ‘omic data integration, and cross-ancestry analysis.

 Research Highlights